 Hands up, utensils down!
 When it comes to cooking shows, few do it as well as Top Chef.

-If you’re a foodie who loves inventive dishes, decadent desserts and fierce competition then this is the show for you.
-Start from the first season and binge your way to the present, with 16 seasons available on hayu.
+If you’re a foodie who loves inventive dishes, decadent desserts and fierce competition, then this is the show for you.
+Start from Season 1 and binge your way to the present, with 16 seasons available on hayu.

-Just make sure you have some snacks handy, otherwise you might find yourself running to the fridge every five minutes to satisfy your appetite.
+Just make sure you have some snacks handy, otherwise, you mind find yourself running to the fridge every five minutes to satisfy your appetite.

 What’s compelling about the series is that the makeover isn’t solely physical.
 In fact, the Fab 5 also offer advice on how participants may want to change their attitude or general demeanour.

 It’s a positive show about guys helping each other, which is always fun to watch.
-Queer Eye for the Straight Guy ran for four seasons, all available on hayu.
+Queer Eye for the Straight Guy ran for four seasons, which are all available on hayu.

-The original instalment of the Love & Hip Hop reality franchise chronicles the everyday lives of women working in the male-dominated world of hip hop.
-While the first seasons only focused on four women, it eventually expanded to also feature talent managers, producers, DJs, radio personalities, stylists, groupies and more.
+The original instalment of the Love & Hip Hop reality franchise chronicles the everyday lives of women working in the male-dominated world of hip-hop.
+While the first seasons only focused on four women, it eventually expands to also feature talent managers and producers, DJs and radio personalities, stylists, groupies and more.

 Eight seasons are streaming on hayu.

 Without The Hills there would be no Geordie Shore or Made in Chelsea.
-The show debuted back in 2006 as a spin-off of Laguna Beach: The Real Orange County and chronicled the lives of young women living in LA.
-It was such a success that the protagonists went on to become household names, including Lauren Conrad, Heidi Montag, Audrina Patridge and Whitney Port.
+The show debuted back in 2006 as a spin-off of Laguna Beach: The Real Orange County and chronicled the lives of several young women living in LA.
+It was such a success that the protagonists went on to become household names – Lauren Conrad, Heidi Montag, Audrina Patridge and Whitney Port.

 Speaking of Made in Chelsea, the series seems to be more popular than ever.
 It chronicles the lives of affluent young people in London’s best neighbourhoods, as well as their travels to other fab locations around the globe.
 In other words, it follows the lives, loves and awks of SW3’s bright young things.

-This stylish Brit reality series offers everything from hot hook-ups to glamorous events, but things are more polite and subdued than on a US show.
+This stylish Brit reality series offers everything from hot hookups to glamorous events, but things are more polite and subdued than the US equivalents.
 However, fans can still admire the lifestyles of the rich and famous, in a world where fashion is a priority and money doesn’t really matter.

 Tyler Henry isn’t your ordinary young adult.
 In fact, he’s Hollywood’s go-to medium.

-Million Dollar Listing follows the lives of LA’s hottest and most aggressive real estate magnates as they make a fortune selling multimillion-dollar properties in the most exclusive neighbourhoods: Hollywood, Malibu and Beverly Hills.
+Million Dollar Listing follows the lives of Los Angeles’ hottest and most aggressive real estate magnates as they make a fortune selling multi-million-dollar properties in the most exclusive neighbourhoods – Hollywood, Malibu and Beverly Hills.
 Expect jaw-dropping homes, tense negotiations and an interesting look at the world of high-priced real estate.

 The voyeurism involved in going behind the doors of these luxurious houses can become addictive, while the entire process of selling a house is incredibly suspenseful.
 And the fact that the stars of the show are very charming doesn’t hurt either.

-11 seasons are on hayu.
-Spin-offs set in New York, Miami and San Francisco are also available to stream.
+11 seasons are available to stream on hayu.
+Spin-offs New York, Miami and San Francisco are also available to stream.

 Year of release: 2007